(Mycobacterium ulcerans infection)

 - In 2014, 2200 new cases were reported annually from 12 of the 33 countries.

 - 80% of cases detected early can be cured with a combination of antibiotics.

-Buruli ulcer is one of the 17 neglected tropical diseases.
-It is caused by infection with Mycobacterium ulcerans, an organism which belongs to the family of bacteria that causes tuberculosis and leprosy.
+Buruli ulcer is caused by infection with Mycobacterium ulcerans, an organism which belongs to the family of bacteria that causes tuberculosis and leprosy.

 Infection leads to destruction of skin and soft tissue with large ulcers usually on the legs or arms.
 Patients who are not treated early suffer long-term functional disability.
 Early diagnosis and treatment are the only ways to minimize morbidity and prevent disability.

 Buruli ulcer has been reported in 33 countries in Africa, the Americas, Asia and the Western Pacific.
 Most cases occur in tropical and subtropical regions except in Australia, China and Japan.
 15 of these countries regularly report data to WHO.